Rico44X/Kryphus-Hoodie/README.md

 ### Workaround For A Bug In VRC's Rotational Constraints

 VRC SDK 3.7.2 up to the current version (3.7.5 at the writing of this document) has a bug that prevents additional VRC-Fury generated bones to be the source transformation for rotational constrainted target bones - or to put it simpler, your ears won't wiggle.
-The current workaround is to use the Ear-Bones from the Kryphus itself as the source transform, what sadly makes the asset not self contained.

-For all hoodie rotational constraints (RotationConstraint_EarBase1.L/R, RotationConstraint_Ear2.L/R, RotationConstraint_Ear3.L/R) you need to change the source transform to the corresponding one from the Kryphus Avatar itself - not the one from the hoodie armature.
+The workaround: For all hoodie rotational constraints (RotationConstraint_EarBase1.L/R, RotationConstraint_Ear2.L/R, RotationConstraint_Ear3.L/R) you need to change the source transform to the corresponding one from the Kryphus Avatar itself - replacing the one from the hoodie armature:

-What you need to change for the ears to wiggle:

 ![Workaround setup](readme_media/prefab_rotation_constraint_workaround.png)